jackmaessen/mailinglist/README.md

 # Simple PHP mailinglist

-## A simple mailinglist for sending newsletters in flat-file database
+## A simple mailinglist for sending newsletters; data stored in flat-file database
 ### Built with Tinymce texteditor

 - Subscribe to newsletter with confirmation via email (double-opt-in)